 Shall Marion County have the ability to impose a county economic development income tax rate, not to exceed a rate of 0.25%, to pay for improving or establishing public transportation service in the county through a public transportation projectthat will create a connected network of buses and rapid transit lines; increase service frequency; extend operational hours; and implement three new rapid transit lines?

-This referendum asks voters if they wish to spend 25¢ for every $100 of earned income for a dedicated transit fund to implement the Marion County Transit Plan.
-This referendum is advisory and the Indianapolis/Marion County Council will still need to approve this additional funding.
-The Marion County Transit Plan describes the service and outcomes if the tax is enacted at 0.25%.
-If the City-County Council of Marion County and Indianapolis adjusts the funding, then appropriate adjustments will be made to the Plan.
+This referendum asked voters if they wished to spend 25¢ for every $100 of earned income for a dedicated transit fund to implement the Marion County Transit Plan.
+This referendum was advisory and the Indianapolis/Marion County City-County Council approve the funding on February 27, 2017.

 Based on years of planning with the support of the Metropolitan Planning Organization (MPO) and Central Indiana Regional Transportation Authority (CIRTA), the Marion County Transit Plan is a detailed investment plan for mass transit, including improvements such as:

-(*The Red Line from Broad Ripple to the University of Indianapolis is already funded with a federal grant.
-The rest of the Red Line, to the northern and southern county lines, along with the rest of the proposed system, will only be built if a referendum passes.)
+(*The Red Line from Broad Ripple to the University of Indianapolis is already funded with a federal grant.)

 For more information about the Marion County Transit Plan, and to stay informed about public meetings and other opportunities to provide feedback into the plan, visit the project website at www.IndyGo.net/TransitPlan.